7 Myths About Death Valley

 Myth 2: It’s Always Hot

-There’s no question that it gets hot — very hot — in Death Valley.
+There’s no question that temperatures rise in Death Valley.
 But that’s just for part of the year.
-Temperatures only average above 100 degrees for five months.
-And what many people don’t realize is that from fall into spring, Death Valley has nearly perfect weather — clear warm days and cool nights with infrequent rainstorms.
+What many people don’t realize is that from fall into spring, Death Valley has nearly perfect weather — clear warm days and cool nights with infrequent rainstorms.
 In fact, during December and January, average Death Valley high temperatures stay in the 60s.

 Zabriskie